svofski/vector06cc/trunk/README.txt

 	this mapping gets stuck.

 	Workaround: always carefully press SHIFT, then ":", then release ":", then release SHIFT.
-If input gets stuck, unstuck it by carefully pressing same character again.
+If input gets stuck, unstick it by carefully pressing same character again.

-2. PS key is not implemented

-	Well, duh..

-3. BLK+VVOD is not implemented

-	Use KEY0 instead.

-4. AY-3-WTF is not implemented

-n-1.
-ROM "<whatever>.rom" doesn't work

-	Unless you know for sure that it must work, screw it.

-n.
-ROM "<whatver>.rom" works incorrectly.

-	If you know for sure how it must work, I'm open for suggestions.

 Known ROMs That Have Issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-81dca11bea7fb69a1226a170f1f47e85 *EXOLON.ROM
-		Jerky border and keyboard input doesn't work, no known workaround

-b27de9107eba6a1d9fb43e92e281099e *MUSICIAN.ROM
-		Vertical scrolling is screwed up, depends on keys pressed.
-		I studied the code and can't see how it can behave differently.
+None.

 Acknowledgements
 ~~~~~~~~~~~~~~~~